DLaMott/Npc/README.md

 Close and restart server to see your changes!

 ## Delete NPC:

+Option one:
+In game admins can simply type \deletenpc and select the npc name they wish to delete.
+Simply restart the server to see the changes.

+Option two:
 Navigate to data.yml and delete the NPC fields for the NPC you wish to delete.
 Field example to delete:
 '1':